hansbogaards/gLV_microbiome/README.md

       community.time = community.time[, 2:ncol( community.time ) ]
       # Transpose table
       community.time = t( community.time )
-      # use times as colnames
+      # Use times as columnnames
       colnames( community.time ) = times

       # Change the data to a data frame
       abundances <- community.time %>% as.data.frame()
       # Get the name of the last column
       keep <- c( tend + 1 )
-      # Keep only the abundances at the last time point (preferably  in the equilibrium)
+      # Keep only the abundances at the last time point (in the equilibrium)
       abundances <- abundances[keep] %>% simplify2array()

-      # Store the abundances on the last time point in the list
+      # Store the abundances at the last time point in the list
       community.samples[[n]][,o] <- abundances
     }
     # Do not stop the simulation because of an error or warning (but do not return any results)